 A: No. BGP allows the Indiana GigaPOP or I-Light member to initiate the scrubbing service independently of Indiana GigaPOP or I-Light Engineers.
-Without BGP, a manually process will be implemented by Indiana GigaPOP or I-Light Engineers.
+Without BGP, a manual process will be implemented by Indiana GigaPOP or I-Light Engineers.

-Q: Will Indiana GigaPOP and I-Light Engineers be available to assist with members BGP administration and verification?
+Q: Will Indiana GigaPOP and I-Light Engineers be available to assist members with BGP administration and verification?

 A: Yes!
 Indiana GigaPOP and I-Light Engineers can help in three ways.